planetsputter/starch/starch-desc.md

 |         | RETV                  |
 |         | Called function data  |

+Note that while function arguments are pushed to the stack from last to first, the last argument pushed being thought of as the "leftmost", individual instructions which perform a non-commutative operation such as subtraction typically consider the last argument pushed to be the "rightmost".
+This is to be more similar to postfix notation.
+These instructions also typically have an order-reversed variant.

 Functions are prohibited by the memory management unit from accessing (reading or writing) stack frame control data, that is, data at addresses from SFP to SFP + 15, inclusively.
 This helps prevent certain classes of attacks which seek to overwrite the return pointer of a function and transfer control to insecure code.

 Instruction Set